Axion Effective Action: Application to axions

 with $\bar{a}$ and $\bar{b}$ the two free parameters.
 As presented in section 2, we now implement the consistency between the UV model of Eq.~\eqref{toymodel2} and the associated EFT of Eq.~\eqref{EFTtoymodel2} by fixing the nature of each symmetries i.e gauge or anomalous.
 We identify the precise value of the parameters $\bar{a}$ and $\bar{b}$ by requiring axial gauge invariance (leaving then the possibility that the other transformations, only, could be anomalous)

-where we perform the gauge variation of the axial current, $\delta_A A_{\mu} = \partial_{\mu}\theta_A$, the would-be-Goldstone, $\delta_A \pi_A = 2 v_A \theta_A$, integrate by parts and combine the various contributions proportional to $(\partial_{\mu}\theta_A)P_{\nu}\tilde{F}_{_A}^{\mu\nu}$ and $(\partial_{\mu}\theta_A)S_{\nu}\tilde{F}_{_V}^{\mu\nu}$.
+where we perform the gauge variation of the axial current, $\delta_A A_{\mu} = \partial_{\mu}\theta_A$, the would-be-Goldstone, $\delta_A \pi_A = 2 v_A \theta_A$, integrate by parts and combine the various contributions proportional to $(\partial_{\mu}\theta_A)U_{\nu}\tilde{F}_{_A}^{\mu\nu}$ and $(\partial_{\mu}\theta_A)S_{\nu}\tilde{F}_{_V}^{\mu\nu}$.
 This straightforwardly leads to,

-Finally, one can set to zero the artificial vector fields $S_{\mu}$ and $P_{\mu}$ and write the non-ambiguous dimension-five bosonic operators, simply as
+Finally, one can set to zero the artificial vector fields $S_{\mu}$ and $U_{\mu}$ and write the non-ambiguous dimension-five bosonic operators, simply as

-This is the one-loop contributions to the EFT Lagrangian obtained by integrating-out a chiral massive fermion in our toy model.
-To obtain the full EFT Lagrangian, one must add the Jacobian terms given by Eq.~\eqref{UVJactot} with the one loop terms of Eq.~\eqref{toy model: main-result},
+This is the one-loop contributions to the EFT Lagrangian obtained by integrating out a chiral massive fermion in our toy model.
+To obtain the full EFT Lagrangian, one must add the Jacobian terms given by Eq.~\eqref{UVJactot} with the one-loop terms of Eq.~\eqref{toy model: main-result},

 We note that integrating out the fermion in a one-dimensional representation starting from Eq.~(\ref{toymodel2}), we obtain that the $\pi_S$ derivative interaction induces EFT operators that precisely cancel the Jacobian term in Eq.~(\ref{UVJactot}) as expected starting from an abelian gauge theory, as discussed earlier, and this provides a non-trivial check for our calculation.
-We should also remark that the $\pi_{P}VV$ coupling entirely arises from the Jacobian term, as predicted by the Sutherland-Veltman theorem.
-However, the $\pi_{P}AA$ coupling does not and displays an additional factor of $1/3$ due to the one loop contribution.
+We should also remark that the $\pi_{U}VV$ coupling entirely arises from the Jacobian term, as predicted by the Sutherland-Veltman theorem.
+However, the $\pi_{U}AA$ coupling does not and displays an additional factor of $1/3$ due to the one-loop contribution.

 We now move on to more concrete axion models for which we will compute one-loop induced effective couplings between axions and gauge bosons, with a particular interest for those involving massive gauge fields~\footnote{These results should and will reproduce those derived, using different techniques, in Refs.~\cite{Quevillon:2019zrd,Bonnefoy:2020gyh}.}.